WorkerFramework/worker-message-prioritization/worker-message-prioritization-distribution-container/README.md

     queue publisher pair.
 This is used to clean up staging queue consumer/target queue publisher pairs that may have become stuck.
     Set to 0 to disable this feature.

+* `CAF_WMP_KUBERNETES_ENABLED`
+    **Default**: true.
+    **Description**: Used to specify whether Kubernetes is enabled.
+If `false`, then fallback settings (for information about a worker's target queue such as its maximum length) will be used in place of the labels that would have been retrieved from Kubernetes.

 * `CAF_WMP_KUBERNETES_NAMESPACES`
     **Default**: None.
     **Description**: Used to specify the Kubernetes namespaces, comma separated, in which to search for a worker's labels.
 These